Unravel-Mobile/Unravel/UnravelApp/readme.md

 •  Approach: Leverage mobile to engage patients to completing the ATR

-Unravel Mobile® offers an alternative to the traditinal method of recording destressing events, which a lot of times by the time the oportunity of putting pen to paper finally arrives the emotions are not the same; Unravel Mobile® offers the user the opportunity to log how they are feeling at the touch of a couple of buttons.
+Unravel Mobile® offers an alternative to the traditional method of recording destressing events, which a lot of times by the time the oportunity of putting pen to paper finally arrives the emotions are not the same; Unravel Mobile® offers the user the opportunity to log how they are feeling at the touch of a couple of buttons.

 ## **Usage**
 A user may have gone through an experience that left them in a state of elevated anxiety, for example.